bolacha/pool/README.md

 ## Deliverables

-* your app's source code, under version control
+[x] your app's source code, under version control
-* a link to your app, deployed (psst...
+[x] a link to your app, deployed (psst...
 Heroku has a free option!)
-* a short write-up to a frontend engineer on how they could interact with your backend
-* a short write-up of any assumptions you made (if the requirements were unclear)
+[x] a short write-up to a frontend engineer on how they could interact with your backend [x] a short write-up of any assumptions you made (if the requirements were unclear)

+## Assumptions

+* The USER will need to be logged in for all the API .
+This will make the API more secure and votes will not be duplicated and Pools will not be close by accident
+* The OPTIONS for the pools are created based on a list of options gave at the creation of the Pool , or after during the Option creating.
+This will make the Pools for "open" and anyone can use for theyre needs.
+* For the Frontend Engineer Deliverable , I made an Swagger documentation with the APIs that were created.